GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (247).md

 **Critical Failure**: You hurl the bolts of light, and as they scatter, the redirect themselves against you.
 Any combined missiles remain so.
 Each missile is staggered, with only one attacking each phase until each has had its turn (you may determine the order in which they attack you).

 [Missiles of Light Spell]: # " Created at the request of Michael Hasty, who wanted a spell that produced 'missiles of light' which 'could blind'.
 This turned out to be a misunderstanding, so the Flare spell was also made."

+#### Miroiry

+**Minimum Tier**: 3

+**Casting Time**: 1 reaction, which you take in response to a creature casting a spell

+**Range**: 7 yards

+**Effect**: You produce a sterling mirror veiled in a shimmering fog for the breifest moment.
+That creature's spell is redurected towards them.
+If it affects a space, that space is centered on them (a shape that projects away from them instead inverts into them).
+If it instead targets a number of creatures, it affects them first and foremost and then is applied to the closest valid target until it affects the proper number of creatures.
+This cannot affect a spell of a higher tier.

+If the spell check is a critical success and you know the spell, you get advantage on any save made against it.

+**At Higher Tiers**: Each tier beyond minimum allows you to increase the range by half.

+**Critical Failure**: You gain spell sickness equal to half of this spell's tier and half of that spell's tier.
+If you would be affected by the spell and do not know it, you have disadvantage on any save you would make against it.

 #### Molten Form